Richard Doddridge Blackmore was a nineteenth century novelist best known for “Lorna Doone”

 1875: Death of Blackmore’s brother Henry John Turberville of poisoning.

-1883: Became a member of the Royal Horticultural Society.
+1883: He became a member of the Royal Horticultural Society.
 Although his fruit business never became a great business triumph he finally achieved moderate fame with his novel Lorna Doone” an historical romance which is partly fictionalised and partly true.
 It is set in Seventeenth Century Exmoor where a young farmer John Ridd tries to take revenge on the Doone Clan originally from Scotland who had killed his father when he was young.
 He falls in love with Lorna.

 1855: “Epullia”.
 “The Bugle of the Black Sea”